Fillan: Relics

-The Bernane, a cast bronze bell, is also preserved in the museum and was placed over a sufferer's head during healing rituals in order to heal such afflictions as migraine headaches and more.
+The Bernane, a cast bronze bell, is also preserved in the museum and was placed over a sufferer's head during healing rituals to heal such afflictions as migraine headaches and more.
 During the Middle Ages the bell was kept in the care of deoiradh at several Glen Dochart farms.
 Legend has it that the bell would come to St. Fillan when called.
 One day a visitor who was unused to seeing bells flying through the air was startled and shot it with an arrow, causing a crack.
 The Bernane was used in the coronation of King James IV at Scone on 24 June 1488.
 Another story came about only in the early 19th century, concerning an English tourist who stole the bell.
 The bell was recovered by Bishop Forbes of the Episcopalian Diocese of Brechin 70 years later, in 1869, who had it placed in the Scottish National Museum in Edinburgh for safe keeping.

 Saint Fillan is closely connected to the village of Killin, where he is said to have set up a mill and a market.
 Still kept at the woollen mill in Killin are a set of river stones which were believed to have been given healing powers by St. Fillan.
 A particular sequence of movements of an appropriate stone around the afflicted area was believed to result in a cure.
 Each stone cured a specific part of the body.

 Veneration

 Feast

-St. Fillan of Munster is commemorated on 3 February, and was specially venerated at Cluain Mavscua, County Westmeath, Ireland, and at the villages of Houston and Kilellan, Renfrewshire, Scotland and so early as the 8th or 9th century at Strathfillan, Perthshire, Scotland, where there was an ancient monastery dedicated to him, which, like most of the religious houses of early times, was afterwards secularized.
+St. Fillan of Munster is commemorated in the Roman Catholic Church on 3 February, and was specially venerated at Cluain Mavscua, County Westmeath, Ireland, and at the villages of Houston and Kilellan, Renfrewshire, Scotland and so early as the 8th or 9th century at Strathfillan, Perthshire, Scotland, where there was an ancient monastery dedicated to him, which, like most of the religious houses of early times, was afterwards secularized.

+He is also venerated as a Saint in the Eastern Orthodox Church.

 Patronage

 Fillan is the patron saint of the mentally ill.
-In Strathfillan are the ruins of Saint Fillan’s chapel, and hard by is the Holy Pool, in which the insane were, as late as the 19th century, bathed to obtain a cure by the saint’s intercession.
+In Strathfillan are the ruins of Saint Fillan's chapel, and hard by is the Holy Pool, in which the insane were, as late as the 19th century, bathed to obtain a cure by the saint's intercession.
 Scott refers to it in Marmion (Cant.
 I. xxix).